veeveebeee/finalCapstone/README.md

 # finalCapstone

-This is my 5th project for my Software Engineering Bootcamp.
+This is the 4th project for my Software Engineering Bootcamp.
 It uses OOP to manage stock in a shoe warehouse.
 A .txt file stores the following information for each shoe:
 ● Country
 ● Code